 Does This Step Feel Too Overwhelming?

 If sorting it, doing it, trashing it, or listing it on paper seems in itself to be a monumental task- break it up.
 Set a timer for 30 minutes and see how much you can get done in that time.
-Or tell yourself to work through just one countertop or area and work until you get through it.
-Then the next day do the next area and so forth until it is sorted, done, trashed, or put on the to do list.
+Or tell yourself to work on just one countertop or area and work until you get through it.
+Then the next day move on to the next area and so forth until it is sorted, done, trashed, or put on the to-do list.

 I promise you- that your mind will start to relax a little once you have cleared the paper clutter and created one place where you have one big “to-do” list.
 You are starting to gain some control.

 2. Use Bins to Deal With House Clutter